nickyiliwang0000/h/react-and-firebase/state-vs.-props.md

 npm install --save prop-types
 ```

-After importing the Proptypes library, we can declare the expected datatypes for all the props in our component.
+After importing the Proptypes library, we can declare the expected data types for all the props in our component.
 Conventionally, this is written at the bottom of the component file, outside of its declaration:

 ```jsx
 import React, { Component } from "react";